phillbooth/PL3/docs/ARCHITECTURE.md

 `logicn-tools-benchmark` and `logicn-devtools-*`.
 If one is included in a production build, `logicn-core-config` should require an explicit production package override with a reason and expose that override in the runtime handoff and reports.

+Deployment auto-configuration should be profile-driven and target-aware.
+Deployment declarations record portable intent, while local machine profiles, runtime capability profiles, tuning results and deployment secret metadata stay out of Git.
+Production first boot should detect operating system, architecture, CPU features, container status and memory limits before selecting runtime and compute settings.
+Production traffic must wait for deployment gates, readiness checks and smoke tests, with rollback metadata and deployment reports emitted for human and AI review.
+The full model is documented in `docs/DEPLOYMENT_AUTOCONFIG.md`.

 Finance, electrical and OT packages are archived post-v2 domain planning.
 They must not be part of active v1 package resolution, compiler targets or build